Keyboard shortcuts

 Press Esc to hide this help

-PYLON is a developer-friendly API for European Digital Identity (EUDI) wallet integration.
-Instead of learning 500+ pages of cryptographic standards (OID4VC, SD-JWT VC, ISO 18013-5), you call simple REST endpoints.
+PylonID is a turnkey API for verifying attributes from European Digital Identity (EUDI) wallets.
+Instead of implementing 500+ pages of cryptographic standards, you call one REST endpoint.

 POST /v1/verify/age